 Members initially enroll in fee-for-service for a short time until they select enrollment in one of the six managed care plans.
-During that brief fee-for-service period, the Behavioral Health Services Administrator (Magellan of Virginia) provides coverage for both mental health and addiction and recovery treatment services.
+During that brief fee-for-service period, the fee-for-service service authorization contract, Kepro/Acentra, provides coverage for both mental health and addiction and recovery treatment services.